We are committed to:

 This cookie stores the type of referral used by the visitor to reach the website, whether this is direct, a referring link, a website search or campaign.
 It is used to calculate the effectiveness of these campaign once the visitor has reached the website.
 This cookie is updated with each page view of the website.
 6 Months

-You may instruct us not to process your personal data for marketing purposes by email at any time.
-(In practice, you will usually either expressly agree in advance to our use of your personal data for marketing purposes, or we will provide you with an opportunity to opt-out of the use of your personal data for marketing purposes.)
+You may instruct us to restrict the processing of your personal data for marketing purposes by email at any time.
+(In practice, you will usually either expressly agree in advance to our use of your personal data for marketing purposes, or we will provide you with an opportunity to opt-out of the use of your personal data for marketing purposes).

 Security of your personal data